gerph/riscos-presenter/rougol/speaker-notes.md

 - I built some hourglass modules.
 Largely that was so that I understood how those hourglasses worked on RISC OS Classic before I implemented the one in Pyromaniac.

 - To make it possible to test the compiler, I wrote a tool that allowed me to test that the tools work properly - it runs the tool, captures the output, compares to what’s expected.
 It’s an integration testing tool, but it works on RISC OS and on Linux/MacOS.
 For the toolchain it has support for parsing bits of the AOF/ALF/ELF files.
-For Pyromaniac testingit was used just in the text form.
 It’s Perl 5.0.0 compatible, intentionally so that you can run it with last Perl that I’ve got for RISC OS.

 - I created a public repository of RISC OS tests, which uses this tool.
 The repository has a selection of the tests from Pyromaniac in it.
 However anyone could use them with RISC OS Classic, if they wanted, or people could contribute new test code that exercises other parts of the system.

-- To document some of the things that I've been working on, I revisited the PRM-in-XML documentation, and updated my systems to built documets like that.
+- To document some of the things that I've been working on, I revisited the PRM-in-XML documentation, and updated my systems to built documents like that.

 - And I created a changelog management system because I was fed up with dealing with conflicts when I tried to merge different branches.